devbaraus/tew-stack/README.md

 **Bonus**
 `npm run build && npx serve dist` will boot up a local server of your production site!

+### Docker

+You may use only docker commands

+- `docker build -t tewstack .` to build your image
+- `docker run -it --rm -d -p 8080:80 --name web tewstack` to run your image at port 8080

+Also you can use docker-compose commands

+- `docker-compose up -d` to build (first time) and run your project
+- `docker-compose up --build --remove-orphans -d` to build (everytime) and run your project

 *This repository is based on [TEA-STACK](https://github.com/mattwaler/tea-stack)*